jupyterhub/jupyterhub/docs/source/installation-guide-hard.md

 ## Goals

-Jupyterlab enables access to a multiple 'kernels', each one being a given environment for a given language.
+JupyterLab enables access to a multiple 'kernels', each one being a given environment for a given language.
 The most common is a Python environment, for scientific computing usually one managed by the `conda` package manager.

-This guide will set up Jupyterhub and Jupyterlab seperately from the Python environment.
-In other words, we treat Jupyterhub+Jupyterlab as a 'app' or webservice, which will connect to the kernels available on the system.
+This guide will set up JupyterHub and JupyterLab seperately from the Python environment.
+In other words, we treat JupyterHub+JupyterLab as a 'app' or webservice, which will connect to the kernels available on the system.
 Specifically:

-- We will create an installation of Jupyterhub and Jupyterlab using a virtualenv under `/opt` using the system Python.
+- We will create an installation of JupyterHub and JupyterLab using a virtualenv under `/opt` using the system Python.

 - We will install conda globally.